 Students majoring in another area can minor in Statistics by completing 18 upper level STAT credits (MATH 302 can replace STAT 302).
 Information on minors can be found in the calendar.

 Get involved!
-Be a part of the UBC Undergraduate Student Society, a club that plans lots of great events of interest to students in Statistics.
-For more information, see the USS facebook page.
+Be a part of the UBC Undergraduate Statistics Society, an independent club that plans lots of great events of interest to students in Statistics.
+For more information, see the USS Facebook page.

 Our undergraduate programs emphasize the role of statistics within the general framework of problem solving, and help students develop an understanding of the concepts of observation, hypothesis, evidence and validation.
 The programs help students develop critical statistical reasoning, with emphasis on the development of computational, mathematical and communication skills, both oral and written.
 Such an education enables a better understanding of the role of chance, that is, of uncertainty, in all aspects of life today.
 These skills at the undergraduate level are useful in many careers.